damonlynch/hatch-argparse-manpage/README.md

 ### Generating the manual page

-This plugin requires the directories storing the generated manual pages are within the project's base directory, and is not equal to the project's base directory.
+This plugin requires the directories storing the generated man pages are within the project's base directory, and is not equal to the project's base directory.

-For example, for a project named `myproject`, and a src layout `src/myproject`, an acceptable directory in which to store a manual page would be `man`.
+For example, for a project named `myproject`, and a src layout `src/myproject`, an acceptable directory in which to store a man page would be `man`.

 Using the configuration option `[tool.hatch.build.hooks.argparse-manpage]`, specify the man pages using the format defined by